guumaster/resume/gustavo-marin.resume.md

 Since 2013 I was involved in the development of Canal+ Web Live Streaming and VOD platform.

-- Keywords: JavaScript, jQuery, ExtJS, XML, MySQL, PHP, Pear, Zend
+- Keywords: JavaScript, jQuery, ExtJS, XML, MySQL, PHP, Pear, Zend, shell scripting

 #### FIAT AUTO ESPAÑA